patukuri-yaswanth/MUSIC_STORE_ANALYSIS/README.md

 )
 SELECT * from popular_genre where Rowno <=1

-11Q- Write a query that determines the customer that has spent the most on music for each country.
+__11Q- Write a query that determines the customer that has spent the most on music for each country.
-	 Write a query that returns the country along with the top customer and how much they spent.For Countries where the top amount spent is shared,provide all custsomers who spent this amount

-with customer_with_country As(
+	 Write a query that returns the country along with the top customer and how much they spent.For Countries where the top amount spent is shared,provide all custsomers who spent this amount?__ with customer_with_country As(
 	SELECT customer.customer_id,first_name,last_name,billing_country,sum(total) as total_spending,
 	row_number() over(partition by billing_country Order by sum(total) DESC) As RowNo